Dithionite: Production and reactions

 It is formally derived from dithionous acid (H2S2O4), but this acid does not exist in any practical sense.

 Use and occurrence

 Sodium dithionite finds widespread use in industry as a reducing agent.
-It is for example used in bleaching of pulp and some dyes.
+It is for example used in bleaching of wood pulp and some dyes.

-Niche
+Chemical analyses

 Dithionite is used in conjunction with complexing agents (for example, citric acid) to reduce iron(III) oxy-hydroxide into soluble iron(II) compounds and to remove amorphous iron(III)-bearing mineral phases in soil analyses (selective extraction).

+Harmful properties

 The decomposition of dithionite produces reduced species of sulfur that can be very aggressive for the corrosion of steel and stainless steel.
 Thiosulfate (S_{2}O_{3}^{2−}) is known to induce pitting corrosion, whereas sulfide (S2−, HS−) is responsible for stress corrosion cracking (SCC).